bosun-monitor/bosun/expressions.md

 (scalar) is the data smoothing factor.
 Beta (scalar) is the trend smoothing factor.

+## dropg(seriesSet, scalar) seriesSet

+Remove any values greater than number from a series.
+Will error if this operation results in an empty series.

 ## dropge(seriesSet, scalar) seriesSet

 Remove any values greater than or equal to number from a series.
+Will error if this operation results in an empty series.

+## dropl(seriesSet, scalar) seriesSet

+Remove any values lower than number from a series.
 Will error if this operation results in an empty series.

 ## drople(seriesSet, scalar) seriesSet

 Remove any values lower than or equal to number from a series.
 Will error if this operation results in an empty series.

 ## dropna(seriesSet) seriesSet